xhuliano98/PSoC-6-BLE_HeartRate/README.md

 ### Heart Rate

 The heart rate is a very important in medical observations and mostly to know when a patient cardiovascular system is performing as it should.
 The heart rate can be measured in the peripheral circulation of the body (ear lobe, finger, chest, etc.) and it should be a really precise measurement that updates over time.
 For measuring there are various techniques in today&#39;s technology.
-The PPG and ECG signals are mostly used, with the PPG EduKit we have different filters for the signal that will beexplainedlateron.FromthePPGWaveformwehavetoanalyzetheACcomponentaswesaidthat

-it is in synchronization with the heartbeat.[10]
+The PPG and ECG signals are mostly used, with the PPG EduKit we have different filters for the signal that will beexplainedlateron.From the PPG Wave form we have to analyze the AC component as we said that it is in synchronization with the heartbeat.[10]
 So, we have to follow some steps to calculate it, generally said we should:

 1. Start the device and get the PPG Filtered Signalvalues
 2. Make an algorithm that identifies and counts the peaks of thesignal